shoftim

 The “Velveteen Rabbi” (Rabbi Rachel Berenblat) takes a novel approach to this passage, and it resonates with me—the me who marched in anti-war demonstrations, who believed in “Make Love, Not War,” and saw too many friends and cousins return from Viet Nam, forever changed.

-Old men make decision and young men are forced to disrupt and sacrifice their lives for those decisions—at a time when they should be building a home and a career and finding a life partner—when they should be starting their lives, not having them cut short.
+Old men make decisions and young men are forced to disrupt—and sacrifice—their lives for those decisions, at a time when they should be building a home and a career and finding a life partner—when they should be starting their lives, not having them cut short.

 Rabbi Berenblat asks, “But how different might our world be if, in today's world as in the world of Torah, we followed the teachings of parashat Shoftim and exempted from service those whose lives are not yet ripe?
 Would our military policies be different if the young stayed home to establish households and vineyards and marriages, and only those who had already lived full lives placed themselves on the front lines?
 How would an army of those who have known the joys and sorrows of household life differ from the armies we know now?
 Would such soldiers be more measured, more careful, more inclined to value the simple human lives on both sides of whatever conflict called them forth onto the battlefield?